-The City of Oshawa splash pads are open during the summer months, and are free for anyone to use!
+The City of Oshawa splash pads are free for anyone to use!
 Here’s where to find them:

-Legends Centre: The Legends Centre splash pad features a family spray area with dumping buckets, plus a preschool area with low jets and bubblers and it’s all fully accessible.
-Bathrooms can be found just inside the main entrance to the Legends Centre complex, and there’s a snack bar, too.
+Delpark Homes Centre: Opening in June, splash pad features a spray area with dumping buckets, a preschool area with low jets and bubblers and it’s all fully accessible.
+Bathrooms can be found just inside the main entrance to the Delpark Homes Centre complex, and there’s a snack bar, too.
 1661 Harmony Road North.

 Easton Park: Aka”Rainbow Park”, named because of the rainbow-painted arch that serves as the piece de resistance of this pad that’s straight out of 1982.
 Water sprays down from the rainbow above, and bubbles up from the concrete base.
 There are no bathroom facilities around, but the park boasts several climbers and swing sets.
 Keep an eye on wandering children – there’s a stream and bridge in the north part of the park that’s not obvious from the splash pad area.
 Adelaide and Harmony, across from Eastdale High School.